SAML

 • Identifying the end-users of your Mendix app through SAML-enabled national identity schemes such as eHerkenning, a Dutch eID scheme for B2B or B2G scenarios, or DigiD, which gives Dutch citizens access to (semi) governmental services.

-• Authenticating within a Mendix session — for example requiring end-users to re-authenticate shortly before they are allowed to do critical transaction in your app or having a second user authenticate within the context of the first user’s session in your Mendix app
+• Authenticating within a Mendix session — for example, requiring end-users to re-authenticate shortly before they are allowed to do critical transactions in your app, or having a second user authenticate within the context of the first user’s session in your Mendix app.

 • Single Logout is supported.